-I started this blog because I have collected so much information on the history of Oakland that I couldn’t wait to share.
+In 2018 I started this blog because I collected so much information on Oakland’s history and couldn’t wait to share.
 Posting in Facebook groups isn’t the best outlet for me.
 I love sharing what I know and reading what others share.
 But things get lost on Facebook.

 I tend to get bogged down in the details.
 I worry about getting my facts correct.
 It is hard for me to find a happy medium between too much and too little.
 So, this is a work in progress, so bear with me.

 Down The Hole, I Go

 But I have strayed from the topic of this post.
 Often when researching one thing, you find something else that has nothing to do with what you are looking for, but it piques your interest.
 That happens to me a lot.

 You might know this as the “Internet rabbit hole” you see when you try to research one thing, and then accidentally go to Wikipedia, and then you are trying to find out what happened to Jimmy Hoffa?
 That is it in a nutshell.

 One rabbit hole I get sucked into often is I will see a picture like this one and want to know more about it.

 - Is it still there?

 Those two things can be very hard as sometimes the location is very vague and wrong.
 Sometimes the location is correct.
 When looking up the house, I am curious as to who the house was built for, were they famous or rich, maybe both?